CellRank Meets CytoTRACE¶

 To make this a bit more quantitative, we can look at the distribution of our CytoTRACE pseudotime over real time points and show this via violin plots:

 As expected, the CytoTRACE pseudotime increases for later time points.
-Thus, we can use this score to bias graph edges into the direction of increasing differentiation status, similar to how we do this for other pseudotimes with the PseudotimeKernel
+Thus, we can use this score to bias graph edges into the direction of increasing differentiation status, similar to how we do this for other pseudotimes with the PseudotimeKernel.

 Compute & visualize a transition matrix¶

-Compute the transition matrix using compute_transition_matrix()
+Compute the transition matrix using compute_transition_matrix().

 ctk.compute_transition_matrix(threshold_scheme="soft", nu=0.5)

-Computing transition matrix based on pseudotime`
+INFO Computing transition matrix based on pseudotime

 CytoTRACEKernel[n=2434, dnorm=False, scheme='soft', b=10.0, nu=0.5]